What are cookies?

 These are temporary cookies which only exist during the time you use the website (or more strictly, until you close the browser after using the website).
 Session cookies help our websites remember what you chose on the previous page, avoiding the need to re-enter the information.

 These cookies stay on your device after you have visited the website until they expire or you remove them.
-For example, if you use our Investor Portal, you might select certain grouping types for your charts and tables, a persistent cookie will be used to remember your selection so you do not have to set it every time you visit our Investor Portal.
+For example, if you use Digital Wealth, you might select certain grouping types for your charts and tables, a persistent cookie will be used to remember your selection so you do not have to set it every time you visit Digital Wealth.
 Persistent cookies help us identify you as a returning visitor but do not contain information that could be used to identify you to another person.

 Below is a full list of the cookies used by Arbuthnot Latham with a description of what they are used for.